MicrosoftDocs/SystemCenterDocs/README.md

 This repository also contains guidance to help you contribute to our technical documentation.
 For a list of the articles in the contributors' guide, see [the index]().

+> [!NOTE]
+> Where possible, System Center documentation adheres to Azure documentation guidance.
+Some of the links below lead to Azure content because the guidance is the same.

 ## Contribute to System Center documentation
-Where possible, System Center documentation adheres to Azure documentation guidance.
-Some of the links below lead to Azure content because the guidance is the same.

 Thank you for your interest in System Center documentation!